SalmanHersi/SalmanHersi/README.md

 - 🌱 I’m currently learning **Node.js and Typescript**

-- 👨‍💻 All of my projects are available at [www.salmanhersi.com](www.salmanhersi.com)
+- 👨‍💻 All of my projects are available at <a href="https://twitter.com/namlase" target="blank">(www.salmanhersi.com)

 - ⚡ Fun fact **I know everything about the Washington Wizards**